rui-zhang-ocean/RSKtools/README.md

     - Seperate profile metadata reading into a different fuction in RSKopen.m
     - Add option to enter UTCdelta for geodata
     - Remove channels units and longName from data table
+    - Fix bug in data when reading in profile data

 * Version 1.4.5 (2016-12-22)
     - Add more support for geodata